MSB Frequently Asked Questions

 • I have bad credit.
 Will my license be approved?

 Bad credit will make your application very difficult to approve.
 At the very least, you must settle charged-off accounts, judgments and outstanding tax liens.
 Those who are delinquent on child support payments must remedy this problem before they can be licensed.
-If you have collection accounts, you must provide proof that you have setup a payment plan and have made at least one payment.
+If you have collection accounts, you must provide proof that you have setup a payment plan and have made at least three payments to those accounts according to the payment plans.

 • I have a criminal background.
 Will my license be approved?

-• Are agents of sellers-issuers of payment instruments or money transmitters required to obtain a separate license?
+• Are agents of money transmitters required to obtain a separate license?

-No. Entities that serve as authorized agents for sellers-issuers of payment instruments or money transmitters are allowed to engage in money transmission without obtaining a separate license as long as they do not engage in money transmission outside of the scope of their contract with the principal transmitter or seller.
-Therefore, any authorized agent which starts to offer money transmission or selling/issuing of payment instruments on its own behalf will be required to obtain its own license.
+No. Entities that serve as authorized agents for money transmitters are allowed to engage in money transmission without obtaining a separate license as long as they do not engage in money transmission outside of the scope of their contract with the principal money transmitter.
+Therefore, any authorized agent which starts to offer money transmission on its own behalf will be required to obtain its own license.

-• What is a surety bond and why do I need to have one? (for sellers-issuers of payment instruments and money transmitters)
+• What is a surety bond and why do I need to have one for a money transmitter license?

 A surety bond is a three-party instrument between a surety (insurance company), the licensee, and the Department.
 The agreement binds the licensee to comply with the terms and conditions of the laws and regulations concerning the issuance of their license.
 If the licensee is unable to successfully meet those requirements, the surety assumes certain monetary obligations required for performance under that surety bond for the licensee, and ensures that the obligations are met.
 Such obligations may be those owed to qualifying consumers, other creditors, or the Department.